-Sometimes, what appears to be a perfectly ordinary search gets really complicated.
-Some technical fields throw up particular unique challenges, by their very nature.
-This is where you can learn how examiners rise to those specific challenges.
+Sometimes, what appears to be a perfectly ordinary search can become very complicated, while some technical fields throw up difficulties by their very nature.
+In this section you can learn how examiners rise to such challenges.

 Notorious knowledge is a concept defined by the Boards of Appeal of the European Patent Office which may be relevant during the assessment of the inventive step of a claim, namely to establish whether a specific technical feature is known in the state of the art or not.